 External hemorrhoids may thrombose and become very painful but rarely bleed.

 Internal hemorrhoids often bleed but are not often painful.

 Stool softeners, topical treatments, and analgesics are usually adequate treatment for external hemorrhoids.

-Bleeding internal hemorrhoids may require injection sclerotherapy, rubber band ligation, or various other ablative methods.
+Bleeding internal hemorrhoids may require injection sclerotherapy, rubber band ligation, or infrared photocoagulation.